DBezemer/moodle-auth-pwdexp/pwdexp/README.txt

 Moodle Password Expiry

 Introduction
-For a customer of Stoas, a special Authentication Module has been developed to handle password expiry in Moodle 1.9 environments.
+For a customer of UP learning, a special Authentication Module has been developed to handle password expiry in Moodle environments.

 Installing
-Place the code in the folder pwdexp in the Moodle auth folder. ({Moodle Root\auth\pwdexp)
+Place the code in the folder pwdexp in the Moodle auth folder. ($CFG->dataroot\auth\pwdexp)

 Configuration
 After installation the authentication module has to be enabled and configured.